jewe6889/dr-lupo-challenge/README.md

 - Shows alternative best moves and top engine choices
 - Color-coded output in CLI and web interface
 - Configurable engine depth and margin of error for move assessment
+- Interactive web UI with collapsible move details
+- "Copy to Clipboard" sharing feature to share results with friends
+- Visual grid representation of moves (similar to Wordle)

 ## Prerequisites